 No. of Dress.
 Dress.
 Articles.
 Corresponding Seaman's Dress.
 Occasions when worn No. of Dress.
 Articles.
 Corresponding Seaman's Dress.
 1 Review Order.
-Helmet, cloth tunic, tweed trousers, white cotton gloves.
+Helmet, with chin chain, cloth tunic, tweed trousers, white cotton gloves.
 Sashes (Sergts. and above and equivalent ranks).
-Great coat, } Rifle, } Side arms, } Buff belt, } pouch & frog } Dress Cord, Royal (Bugle Majors and Buglers (Cpl's. and below)).
-As ordered 1 State ceremonies, special inspections, Guards of Honour, Naval and General Courts, Martial Funerals-(a) when at Head Quarters on Sundays; (b) when serving afloat only during Divisions and Church on Sunday on board in harbour.
+Great coat, Rife, Side arms, } As ordered Buff belt, pouch & frog Dress Cord.
+Royal (Bugle Majors and Buglers (Cpls. and below)).
+1 State ceremonies, special Inspections, Guards of Honour, Naval and General Courts Martial, Funerals-(a) when at Head Quarters on Sundays; (b) when serving afloat only during Divisions and Church on Sunday on board in harbour.
 On other occasions when seamen wear No. 1.
 R.M. wear No. 2.
 6 Khaki drill tunic and trousers, remainder as in No. 1.
-Staff Sgt's., Cr.
-Sgt's., Sgt's., Bandmasters 1st and 2nd Class, R.M.B. sashes.
-6 NOTE.-(a) At Church (b) Cloth Tunics (c) (See Note 21) (d) (See Note 3) parades side-arms will be not worn by Royal Mar- worn. inches on the East Indies Station.
+Staff Sgts., Cr.Sgts., Sgts., Bandmasters 1st and 2nd Class, R.M.B. sashes.
+6 NOTE.-(a) At Church (b) Cloth Tunics (c) (See Note 21) (d) (See Note 3) para are des side-arms will be not worn by Royal Mar worn. lines on the East Indies Station.
 2 Undress Order.
 Forage cap, blue serge tunic, tweed trousers, waist belt (buff), Cr.
-Sgt's., Sgt's., Bandmasters 1st and 2nd Class, R.M.B. sashes.
+Sgts., Sgts., Bandmasters 1st and 2nd Class, R.M.B. sashes.
 2 Picquets, Escorts and Orderlies D.C.M. and Garrison duties, with web belts and side-arms in place of buff belt.
 Church parade and Sundays at sea and after Church on board in harbour.
 7 As for No. 2 but with khaki drill.
-Forage cap and white cover or helmet as ordered.
+White duck forage cap or helmet as ordered.
 7 3 Drill Order.
 Forage cap, blue serge tunic, serge trousers, waist belt, two braces, two cartridge carriers.
 Rifle.
 Side arms.
-3 All ordinary drills and parades ashore and afloat.
+8 All ordinary drills and parades ashore and afloat.
 Guards, afloat, to wear waist-belts and side-arms only.
 8 As for No. 3, but with khaki drill.
-Forage cap with white cover or helmet as ordered.
-8 4 Night Clothing.
+White duck forage cap or helmet as ordered.
+5 4 Night Clothing.
 Puttees if ordered.
 Cap, blue serge tunic, serge or tweed trousers.
 4 Nightclothing and wet weather. - - - 5 Fatigue Dress.
 Forage cap and white cover, khaki drill suit.
-5 Working parties, fatigues, and other duties when better clothing would be spoiled. - - - 9 Overalls Dress.
+5 Working parties, fatigues, and other duties when better clothing would be spoiled. - - - 9 Overall Dress.
 Suit, blue, overall.
 9 Coaling, refitting and dirty work afloat, and Artificers in barracks, gunnery on board. - - - 10 Marching Order (Blue).
 Forage cap (full dress head-dress if ordered), blue serge tunic, tweed trousers.
 Khaki puttees (when specially ordered).
-Rifle, side-arms, full equipment with trenching implement and knife lanyard.
+Rifle, side-arms, full equipment with intrenching implement and knife lanyard.
 Respirator anti-gas, if ordered.
-(See Note 7A.) - 10 Inspections, embarkations, changes of station, guards on shore and as ordered.
+(See Note 7A.) - Inspections, embarkations, changes of station, guards on shore and as ordered.
 11 As for No. 10, but with khaki drill.
-Forage cap, with white cover or helmet as ordered.
-11 12 Marching Order Khaki Service Dress.
-Cap S.D., helmet or steel helmet as ordered.
+White duck forage cap, or helmet as ordered.
+12 Marching Order Khaki Service Dress.
+Cap, field service, helmet or steel helmet as ordered.
 Drab service dress.
 Puttees.
 Equipment as for No. 10 with or without pack, as ordered.
 Respirator anti-gas, if ordered.
-(See Note 7A.) - 12 Active service, manœuvres, landing from ship and as ordered.
+(See Note 7A.) - Active service, manœuvres, landing from ship and as ordered.
 13 As for No. 12 with khaki drill in lieu of drab serge.
 Helmet with khaki cover or as ordered.
-13